SufficientlySecure/android-calendar-compatibility/README.md

 Thanks to Marten Gajda (http://dmfs.org/) for providing the first version, contributed to Birthday Adapter.

-# How this CalendarContract class build
+# How to build this CalendarContract class
 1. Copy current version of CalendarContract from Google's Android tree
 2. Look at android.provider.Calendar from Android 2.2 how the fields are named there (http://grepcode.com/file/repository.grepcode.com/java/ext/com.google.android/android/2.2_r1.1/android/provider/Calendar.java)
 3. Fix CalendarContract based on your findings